Skip to main content

 Questions about non-departmental adoptions

 We recommend that you talk to a licensed adoption attorney.
-An attorney can advise you about the required process for your specific adoption, help you complete all required forms and submit them to the court as required by Oregon law.
+An attorney can tell you what is required for your specific adoption.
+They can also help you complete and submit all required forms to the court.

-We can’t give you legal advice or legal documents for the adoption process, but we do provide some supplemental forms you will need to file with your adoption petition in an Oregon court.
-Note: these forms alone are not sufficient to complete an adoption.
+We can’t give you legal advice or legal documents, but we do provide some supplemental forms you need to file with your adoption petition in an Oregon court.
+Note: These forms alone are not sufficient to complete an adoption.
 We can't provide you with a "packet of forms" to complete an adoption since each adoption is unique.

 Need to know what the filing requirements are?